-ISO in photography is one of the three tools that can significantly affect the look of your images is the ISO of the camera.
-It seems hard in the beginning and you can drop the study.
-But trust me it will all soon feel good.
-This article is the first in the “Exposition” series.
-Let’s start learning ISO.
+ISO in Photography is one of the three tools that can significantly affect the appearance of your images – the ISO camera.
+At first, it seems complicated and you can give up studying.
+But trust me, everything will be fine soon.
+This article is the first in the “Exposure” series.
+Let’s start studying the ISO.

 What does iso mean in photography

-ISO in photography is one of the basic settings of a digital camera and can break your images if used incorrectly.
-In the past years, ISO meant the film’s sensitivity to light.
-Today, this isn’t the case.
-The ISO does not change the sensitivity of the camera sensor, and it always maintains the same sensitivity.
-The higher the ISO, the image sensor brightens your photo more and the lower the ISO, the image sensor makes the image darker.
+ISO in photography is one of the main settings of a digital camera and can impair the quality of pictures if used incorrectly.
+In previous years, ISO meant the sensitivity of film to light.
+Today it is not.
+ISO does not change the sensitivity of the camera sensor and always keeps the same sensitivity.
+The higher the ISO, the brighter your picture is, and the lower the ISO, the darker your picture is.

 What should we know about ISO in a practical sense

 This basically means that with a low ISO you will use slower shutter speed, and with a high ISO, you will need a faster shutter speed.
 When you double the ISO speed, you double the brightness of the photo.
 So, an ISO 800 photo will be twice as bright as ISO 400, which will be two times brighter than ISO 200.

 Each digital camera has about the same range of ISO settings that you can use.
 Between 100 ISO and 6400 ISO and high.